brprojects/MLS_model/README.md

 In *editing_data.py*:

-Load the data downloaded from https://football-data.co.uk as *data.csv*, and after editing save it as *edited_data.csv*.
+Load the data downloaded from https://football-data.co.uk as *data.csv*, and after preprocessing and cleaning is saved as *edited_data.csv*.

 ## Descriptive Statistics